house-of-abbey/GarminHomeAssistant/README.md

 The thinking here is that the watch application will only ever be open briefly not persistently, so the delay in picking up state changes won't be observed often for any race condition between two controllers.
 As a consequence of this update mechanism, if you request changes too quickly you will be notified that your device cannot keep up with the rate of API responses and you will have to dismiss the error in order to continue.
 This is a _feature not a bug_!
 If the application reduces the rate of "round robin" status update requests it becomes less responsive to external changes.

 To prevent excessive battery usage, set the application timeout in the settings.
 This will prevent you from leaving the application open and forgotten when not being used, and the polling mechanism will then cease, saving battery life.
 Again, the thinking here is that the watch application will only ever be open briefly not persistently, and hence not be a constant source of battery usage unless the [background service](BackgroundService.md) for sending any watch status is used aggressively fast.

-## Changes to the (JSON) Dashboard Definition

-When you change the JSON file defining your dashboard, you must exit the application and the reopen it.
-It only takes a matter of a few seconds to pick up the new definition, but it is not automatic. *Don't forget* you may explicitly choose to clear your cached menu, or wait the application to discover your definition has changed and prompt you to restart.
-The application check only happens once after startup, rendering menu items and setting the menu item states.

 ## Submitting Corrections for Translations